Orlando Salido: Salido vs. Marquez

 Starting with the Pearson fight, Salido went on a nine fight undefeated streak before losing to IBF and WBA featherweight champion Juan Manuel Marquez by a 12-round unanimous decision in September 2004.
 The fight took place at the MGM Grand in Las Vegas on the undercard of undisputed middleweight unification fight between Bernard Hopkins and Oscar De La Hoya.
 Salido came into the fight very passive giving away many of the early and middle rounds, Marquez was successfully counter punching Salido and building a significant lead.
 Salido closed strong and won the later rounds but that wasn't enough.
 The three judges scored the fight 118–110, 117–111, 117–111.

 Salido rebounded with a win over Rogers Mtagwa in an IBF eliminator.
 Salido stopped Mtagwa with a barrage of body punches, earning another title shot with the win.

 Salido vs. Guerrero

 On November 4, 2006, he defeated Robert Guerrero for the IBF featherweight title, by a unanimous decision.
 The official scorecards read 115–113, 118–110, 117–111.
 Salido's win over Guerrero was later overturned, as Salido tested positive for steroids after the fight.
-As a result of his positive test for Nandrolone (an anabolic steroid that may be present naturally in the human body in minute quantities), Salido was stripped of his title and faced disciplinary action in Nevada, which included a suspension.
-Salido maintained his innocence and said he had a follow-up test at LabCorp two days after the positive result had come back.
-The findings were negative of any steroids.
+As a result of his positive test for Nandrolone, Salido was stripped of his title and faced disciplinary action in Nevada, which included a suspension.

 Salido returned to the ring ten months later with an eighth round unanimous decision victory over journeyman Marty Robbins.
 In his next fight, he knocked out Hector Julio Avila in another IBF title eliminator.